darwin-eu/TestGenerator/README.md

 ## Example

-The user should create an Excel file with a micro population of around 10 patients for testing purposes.
+The user should provide an Excel file with a micro population of around 10 patients for testing purposes.
 That can include any table from the OMOP-CDM.

 `readPatients()` will read the Excel file, and saves the data in a JSON file.
-This is useful if the user wants to create more than one sets of test populations for testing.
+This is useful if the user wants to create more than one Unit Test Definitions.

 ``` r
 TestGenerator::readPatients(
   filePath = "~/pathto/test_data.xlsx",
   sampleName = "test",